-While many of these appliances are quite good at what they do - I do not use them on a regular basis.
+While many of these appliances are good at what they do — I do not use them regularly.
 They are wasteful.

-I life in a small flat and I do not want to waste money - so I love to have only a few items with multiple use.
+I live in a small flat and I prefer not to waste money — so I love to have only a few items with multiple use.

 They are essentials, versatile.
 You find many of them in every household.
-They are so common, that they are oftem overlooked.
+They are so common, that they are often overlooked.

 Knife: letter opener, vegetable slicer, garlic press, weapon, fruit peeler

-A big pot: rice cooker, water cooker, store food, fryer, fondue, popcorn machine
+A big pot: rice cooker, water cooker, store food, a fryer, fondue, popcorn machine

 Paper: transports messages, packaging, insulation, for art, fire starter